saminulh/shared-articles/Democracy Sourcebook Essays/The Social Contract - Jean-Jacques Rousseau.md

 [[democracy-sourcebook.pdf#page=16&selection=38,12,41,26|democracy-sourcebook, page 16]]

 I don’t understand this.
 It could mean that those that violate the social contract are expelled from the population, but that’s typically not the exclusive punishment (e.g., imprisonment).

+David: the general will is what enables society’s “freedom” and so opposing the general will means you oppose freedom (and must be forced into it?).

 > The people is never corrupted, but it is often misled; and only then does it seem to will what is bad.